 Now we move on to budget DSLRs, and this is certainly one of the best options for beginners.
 While the market momentum is with mirrorless cameras at the moment, DSLRs remain great value and can take a very wide choice of affordable lenses.
 The D3500 is an APS-C (DX) format DSLR that features a still-very-capable 24.2MP sensor, a decent sensitivity range up to ISO 25,600, and the ability to shoot at up to 5 frames per second.

-It also comes with a Guide Mode, which helps beginners figure out the essential functions in order to take better pictures, but there is also full manual control for more confident photographers.
-For a DSLR, the D3500 is relatively compact and lightweight too, at 365g, and can record full HD video.
+It also comes with a Guide Mode that helps beginners figure out the essential functions in order to take better pictures.
+There is also full manual control for more confident photographers.
+For a DSLR, the D3500 is relatively compact and lightweight at 365g, and it can record full HD video.

 Although the sensor has the same effective 24.2MP resolution as Nikon’s earlier D3400 and D5600 cameras, the sensor in the D3500 is an updated version.
-It does away with an optical low-pass filter to help to maximise the ability of the sensor to resolve fine detail images.
+It does away with an optical low-pass filter to help maximise the sensor’s ability to resolve fine detail images.

 The D3500 is also notable for its a great body design, deep grip and an intuitive layout of controls that make it straightforward to use.
 You’ll also find a range of Nikon lenses available, with Nikon ‘DX’ lenses being specifically designed for the the camera’s APS-C sensor.
 The D3500 remains not only a great Nikon DSLR but a great Nikon DSLR full stop.